RajaRakoto/taskmaster-cli/README.md

 The build configuration uses Node.js as the target (`target: "node"`) with an appropriate shebang (`#!/usr/bin/env node`) to ensure maximum compatibility across different environments.
 This choice provides the best balance between performance and compatibility.

 The CLI can be installed using any of the following package managers according to user preference:
-- npm: `npm install -g taskmaster-cli`
+- npm: `npm install -g @raja-rakoto/taskmaster-cli`
-- pnpm: `pnpm install -g taskmaster-cli`
+- pnpm: `pnpm install -g @raja-rakoto/taskmaster-cli`
-- bun: `bun install -g taskmaster-cli`
+- bun: `bun install -g @raja-rakoto/taskmaster-cli`

 **Important note for local registry testing:**
 When testing the CLI with Verdaccio or a local registry, you may need to clear Bun's cache directories to avoid version conflicts.
 Delete the following directories: